-The Guild sponsors several shows each year for Members, and one Purchase Prize show open to all artists who reside in New Mexico.
+The Guild sponsors several shows each year for Members, and the Purchase Prize show is open to all artists who reside in New Mexico.
+The Masters Show is open to non-members.
 Visit our Shows page for more information.

 Historic Hearst Church